-Campus/ School Dissertation Fellowships: These are designed for students in the last quarter of their degree work.
-These fellowships (e.g., Faculty Mentor Program, President's Dissertation Year Fellowship) are competitive and are announced once or twice each year by the Graduate Student Advisor.
-Please note that in applying for campus fellowships offered through the UCI Graduate Division, completed fellowship paperwork is generally required to be submitted to the Associate Dean at least a week in advance of the Graduate Division deadline.
+Campus/ School Dissertation Fellowships: Designed for students in the last quarter of their degree work.
+These fellowships (e.g., Faculty Mentor Program, President's Dissertation Year Fellowship) are competitive and are announced once or twice/year by the Graduate Advisor.
+Please note that when applying for fellowships offered by the UCI Graduate Division, completed fellowship paperwork is generally required to be submitted to the Associate Dean at least a week in advance of the Graduate Division deadline.